Skip to main content

 How to file, step by step

-- Quantify the loss with market evidence.
-The persuasive method is a comparison of real vehicles: what clean-history examples of your car sell for versus accident-history examples.
-Generic percentage formulas are easy for adjusters to dismiss; comps are not.
+3. Quantify the loss with market evidence.
+The persuasive method is a comparison of real vehicles (what clean-history examples of your car sell for versus accident-history examples), cross-referenced against book valuations (Kelley Blue Book, Edmunds, J.D.
+Power) and grounded in your damage and repair documentation.
+Generic percentage formulas are easy for adjusters to dismiss; documented valuations are not.

 Start with the number.
 Our AI builds a free Georgia diminished value estimate from real market data in about two minutes.